-As 2013 draws to a close and 2014 is right around the corner, it’s time to start thinking about our New Year’s resolutions.
+As 2015 draws to a close and 2016 is right around the corner, it’s time to start thinking about New Year resolutions for you or your dog.
 I know some people who say they never make any because they never follow through on them, but I still like to make them whether I stick to it or not.
 The effort is what counts, right?
 Even if for a short time, it’s better than nothing.

 My Own Resolutions